gustavovaliati/cron-display/README.md

 # Chronometer Display

-**Chronometer Display** is an desktop application that provides a visual countdown timer that can be controlled remotelly through the local network via a web page.
+**Chronometer Display** is an application that provides a visual countdown timer that can be controlled remotely.
+The app was created to aid speakers in keeping track of time when doing public speeches.

+Technically, it is a multi-platform desktop application controlled through another web page in a local network.

 ## Getting started

 ### Download

-Access [Github's releage page](https://github.com/gustavovaliati/cron-display/releases), download the latest version according to your Operating System target:
+Access [Github's release page](https://github.com/gustavovaliati/cron-display/releases), and download the latest version according to your Operating System target:
 * For Windows, download the `.exe`.
 * For Linux, download the `.AppImage`.
 * For Mac: TODO;